ilyasergey/YSC2229/_sources/index.rst.txt

 Introductory Data Structures and Algorithms
 ===========================================

-This course on "classic" imperative data structures and algorithms has been offered by `Ilya Sergey <https://ilyasergey.net/>`_ at Yale-NUS College in 2019-2021.
+This course on classic imperative data structures and algorithms has been offered by `Ilya Sergey <https://ilyasergey.net/>`_ at Yale-NUS College in 2019-2021.
 Feel free to use all the materials and submit pull requests on GitHub (the links to the sources are given below).